 Electric Service Agreement

 The following is an amendment (“Amendment”) to the Electric Service Agreement (“ESA”), contract No. 700, between Southwestern Public Service Company (“SPS”) and Transwestern Pipeline Company dated March 1996.
-This Amendment provides for Customer to begin taking service under SPS’s Large General Service - Transmission tariff with the Pipeline Compression tariff as a rider at Customer's WT-1 compressor station ( “Point of Service”).
+This Amendment, which is effective June 1, 2000, provides for Customer to begin taking service under SPS’s Large General Service - Transmission tariff and the Pipeline Compression tariff (as described more particularly herein) at Customer's WT-1 compressor station ( “Point of Service”).

 Section 7.
 "Billings" third sentence shall be modified to read:

-All billings by SPS shall be made under SPS tariff 4110 with SPS tariff 4105 as a rider ( both are attached ) ( the term "Tariff" shall be defined as SPS tariff 4110 with SPS tariff 4105 as a rider ) as this Tariff may, as required by the New Mexico Public Utility Commission, be amended, modified, replaced, or changed from time to time and such amended, modified, new or changed Tariff applicable to this type of service will automatically replace the prior Tariff.
+All load points at the Point of Service shall be combined for purposes of billing.
+For aggregate demand up to 4000 kWh, billings by SPS shall be made under SPS tariff 4110.
+For aggregate demand over 4000 kWh, billing by SPS shall be made under tariff 4105 as a rider The term "Tariff" shall be defined as SPS tariff 4110 and SPS tariff 4105, which are attached hereto.
+The Tariff may, as required by the New Mexico Public Utility Commission, be amended, modified, replaced, or changed from time to time and such amended, modified, new or changed Tariff applicable to this type of service will automatically replace the prior Tariff.

 Section 12.
 “No Guarantee” first sentence shall be modified to read: